The Jail System

 The Prison System

-As of December 31, 2017, the number of prisoners under the jurisdiction of the State of New York correctional authorities was 49,516 located in 54 state prisons and held in custody of private prisons or local jails.
-State operated facilities had a staff of 19,126 employees and budget of $2.8 billion.
+As of December 31, 2019, the number of prisoners under the jurisdiction of New York correctional authorities was 43,500 located in 54 state prisons and held in custody of private prisons or local jails.
+State operated facilities had a staff of 19,094 employees and a budget of $3.295 billion.

 The Community Corrections System

 As of December 31, 2019, New York's community corrections population was 88,879 under probation and 44,917 under parole.

 The National Institute of Corrections depends on publicly available information to provide the information on this page.

 The statistics for budgets, employee positions, and state prison facilities data come from state departments of corrections, other state reports and state agencies.
 If data is missing for a state, then we were unable to find that information.

 The data on prison population and incarcerate rate come from the Prisoner in 2019 report released by the Bureau of Justice Statistics (BJS).
 The report includes the count of prisoners in the unified systems of Alaska, Connecticut, Delaware, Hawaii, Rhode Island, and Vermont.

 Violent and property crime rates are provided by the Federal Bureau of Investigations.